-- 3.2.1 | CDM Projects shall be located in a non-Annex I country, as defined by the UNFCCC. - 2.2.2 3.2.2 JI Projects shall be located in an Annex I country with a commitment inscribed in Annex B of Kyoto Protocol, as defined by the UNFCCC.
+- 3.2.1 | CDM Projects shall be located in a Non-Annex I country, as defined by the UNFCCC. - 3.2.2 | JI Projects shall be located in an Annex I country with a commitment inscribed in Annex B of Kyoto Protocol, as defined by the UNFCCC.

-3|4|ELIGIBLE GREENHOUSE GASES
+4| ELIGIBLE GREENHOUSE GASES

-- 3.1.1 |4.1.1 | Only Carbon Dioxide (CO2), Methane (CH4) and/or Nitrous Oxide (N2O) are eligible for Gold Standard crediting[v1]GSVERs or GSCERs, provided Projects comply with all Gold Standard GS4GG Requirements and eligibility criteria. - 3.1.2 4.1.2 Projects involving the reduction of both eligible and non-eligible greenhouse gases shall be eligible under Gold Standard [v2]for the crediting of emission reductions associated with eligible gases only.
+- 4.1.1 | Only Carbon Dioxide (CO2), Methane (CH4) and/or Nitrous Oxide (N2O) are eligible for GSVERs or GSCERs, provided Projects comply with all GS4GG Requirements and eligibility criteria. - 4.1.2 | Projects involving the reduction of both eligible and non-eligible greenhouse gases shall be eligible for the crediting of emission reductions associated with eligible gases only.